 Our North Carolina Community

-If you are facing state criminal charges, including filing a false tax return, a violation of employee withholding laws or a sales and use tax violation, your case will be heard in state court.
+If you are facing state criminal charges, including filing a false tax return, a violation of employee withholding laws or a sales and use tax violation, your case will be heard in one of the state's trial courts.
 North Carolina's unified statewide court system is known as the General Court of Justice.
 There are three divisions: the Appellate Division, the Superior Court and the District Court.
-The Superior Court and District Court are commonly referred to as the North Carolina trial courts.
-Raleigh is in Judicial District 10 for state court.
-The Wake County Courthouse, utilized by Raleigh, is located at 316 Fayetteville St., Raleigh, NC 27601.
+The Superior Court and District Courts are commonly referred to as the North Carolina trial courts.
+Orange County is located in Judicial District 15 for state court.
+Both civil and criminal cases are heard in District Court and Superior Court.
+The main county courthouse is located at 106 E Margaret Lane in Hillsborough.
+There are alternate courthouse locations in Chapel Hill and on King St. in Hillsborough.
 The Appellate Division includes the Supreme Court and the Court of Appeals.
-Both are located in Raleigh.
+Both are located in Raleigh, the state capital.

 If you have been charged with a federal white collar or tax crime -- including tax evasion, failure to file or use of abusive tax shelters -- your case will be heard in federal court.
-The United States District Court for the Eastern District of North Carolina is the United States District Court serving the eastern 44 counties in North Carolina, including Wake Forest in Wake County which is in the western division.
-Appeals are taken to the United States Court of Appeals for the Fourth Circuit.
+The United States District Court for the Middle District of North Carolina is the federal trial court serving the 24 counties in central North Carolina, including Orange County.
+Appeals are taken to the United States Court of Appeals for the U.S. Fourth Circuit.